HHN/UNIFY_IPACT/README.md

 iPact showcases how Distributed Ledger Technology can ensure the integrity and traceability of digital file exchanges.
 By demonstrating a decentralized approach to documenting and verifying data transfers, it highlights how sensitive information can be securely exchanged without relying on third-party trust, offering a new perspective on secure academic collaboration.
 Further information can be found in the PDF document linked above.

-iPact was developed as part of a subproject within the InduKo project (Innovation through Collaboration), <a href="https://www.hs-heilbronn.de/en/projekt-induko-2cab68e84c21b797" target="_blank">InduKo</a> which was funded by  <a href="https://stiftung-hochschullehre.de/en/" target="_blank">Stiftung Innovation in der Hochschullehre</a> (August 2021 - July 2024).
+iPact was developed as part of a subproject within the <a href="https://www.hs-heilbronn.de/en/projekt-induko-2cab68e84c21b797" target="_blank">InduKo project (Innovation through Collaboration), </a> which was funded by  <a href="https://stiftung-hochschullehre.de/en/" target="_blank">Stiftung Innovation in der Hochschullehre</a> (August 2021 - July 2024).

 </p>